arrase/terraform-graphx/README.md

   neo4j:community

 # Update .terraform-graphx.yaml with your password
-# Then use: terraform-graphx --update
+# Then use: terraform-graphx update
 ```

 ## Development